apache/skywalking-website/docs/README.md

 news:
   title: Events & News
   content:
+  - header: SkyWalking Cloud on Kubernetes 0.1.0 is released
+    content: OAPServer CRDs and controller
+    time: Nov.
+16th, 2020
   - header: Welcome Jiapeng Liu as new committer
     content: Based on his continuous contributions, Jiapeng Liu (a.k.a [evanljp](https://github.com/evanljp)) has been voted as a new committer.
     time: Nov.
 5th, 2020